mmarkk/mmarkk/README.md

 # Mark McKenzie

-## Operations Executive | Technology Developer and Systems Integrator | Perplexity Business Fellow
+## Chief Technology and Operations Officer | Perplexity Business Fellow | Tech Problem Solver

 I have been coding since the early 80's.
 I have worked as a professional software developer, software project manager and IT integration project manager.
 Previously I have specialised in database software development and large custom data migrations for enterprise customers.